ShivaprakashDM/monday.com/README.md

 WORK_ORDERS_BOARD_ID=your_WORK_ORDERS_BOARD_ID

 ```
-*(If Monday API keys are omitted, the app gracefully falls back to using the local `Deal funnel Data.xlsx` and `Work_Order_Tracker Data.xlsx` files for immediate testing).*

 **Step 2.
 Install Dependencies**
 Open your terminal, navigate to the project directory, and install the required Python packages: